MagicIdentity/Developers/docs/start/concepts/whatis.md

 parent: Concepts
 next: Uses of Web Agents
 ---
+Many businesses provide a REST API on the web, which is shared<sup>*</sup> between users.

-A web agent is a personal server paired with an individual web page.
+A web agent is similar, except it is super-focussed.
+It is unique to:

+1. The business that produced the web app of which it is part.
+2. The individual person who has launched that app.

 As a developer, this adds a new dimension to your apps.
-Now you get an automatically deployed backend for free.

-More than that, the backend is unique to the user whose browser loaded the app.

-You place your web agent `.ts` files right alongside the `.html` and `.css` of your web page, just like the `.js` files that execute in your user's browser.
+1. You place your web agent `.js` and `.ts` files right alongside the `.html` and `.css` of your web page.

-Your agent code is automatically deployed to your user's web agent server (_web daemon_) when they load your app.
+2. Users launch your app, but don't have to login to identify themselves.

 ## Centralised App
 Let's suppose you've written a backend API with the route `/myapi`.